 What Is Removable Discontinuity?

-Removable Discontinuity: A removable discontinuity is a point on the graph that is undefined or does not fit the rest of the graph.
+Removable Discontinuity: removable discontinuity is a point on the graph that is undefined or does not fit the rest of the graph.
 There is a gap at that location when you are looking at the graph.
-When graphed, a removable discontinuity is marked by an open circle on the graph at the point where the graph is undefined or is a different value like this.
+When graphed, it is marked by an open circle on the graph at the point where the graph is undefined or is a different value like this.

-There are two ways a removable discontinuity can be created.
+There are two ways the graph can be created.
 Let’s talk about the first one now.
 Do you see it?
 There is a small open circle at the point where x=2.5 approximately.

 Read Also: Parent Functions And Transformations